Image

 The Community Care Collective positions young people to strengthen mental health ecosystems in schools and communities by offering professional development to improve mental health literacy and support.
 The Behavioral Health Career Pathway offers paid internships with training, certifications (e.g. Youth Peer Support Specialists), hands-on experience, mentorship, and peer support.
 In partnership with New Mexico higher education institutions and behavioral health employers, the program helps young people explore careers, gain essential skills, and prepare for college and the workforce while making a positive community impact.

-Thalía Silva
+Thalía Morales

 [email protected]